realDragonium/madeko/README.md

 ## What is it?

-Its an applcation meant to create invoice conforming the standards of [AW-319](https://www.vektis.nl/standaardisatie/standaarden/AW319-1.4) If youre not familair with it, dont worry you likely won't need to use it.
+Its an applcation meant to create EI files (invoice) conforming the standards of [AW-319](https://www.vektis.nl/standaardisatie/standaarden/AW319-1.4).
+If youre not familair with it, dont worry you likely won't need to use it.

 ## Run